mojhehh/Ihateschool/README.md

-I dont even want to have this open source but ig here we are.
+I dont even want to have this open source but here we are.